Ninvaxx/ninvax/README.md

 data/             Static JSON data
 ```

 Clone the repository and open `pages/index.html` in your browser to view the site.
+Explore the early `pages/lounge.html` to preview the upcoming Lounge Experience.

 ## Legal